 There are three mouse modes: Normal (the default), Control and View.
-You can change between them by using the right mouse button.
+You can change between them by using Tab.

 5.3.1 Normal mode

 In normal mode, you can control the menus and the panel controls.
 This mode is indicated by a normal arrow cursor.